odoo/documentation/content/developer/reference/frontend/javascript_reference.rst

               });
           }

-The ``updateControlPanel`` is the main method to customize the content in controlpanel.
+The ``updateControlPanel`` is the main method to customize the content in the control panel.
 For more information, look into the `control_panel_renderer.js <{GITHUB_PATH}/addons/web/static/src/js/views/control_panel/control_panel_renderer.js#L130>`_ file.

 .. _glob: